apalache-mc/apalache/docs/src/adr/025adr-cvc5-solver-backend.md

 JavaSMT and KSMT remain viable future options.
 The native cvc5 backend should give us evidence for whether adopting a solver-agnostic formula layer would simplify Apalache or merely move backend-specific behavior into escape hatches.

-The implementation will require dependency and CI work. cvc5 ships native code behind the Java API, so CI must verify Linux and macOS support explicitly and document any unsupported platform combinations.
+The implementation requires dependency and CI work. cvc5 ships native code behind the Java API, so CI must verify native loading on supported platforms and document any unsupported platform combinations.
 If official Maven artifacts lag significantly behind a new cvc5 release, Apalache should prefer staying on the latest compatible official artifact over depending on stale packaging.

 ## References